-This guide provides best practices for the following topics:
+This guide provides an introduction to the following topics:

 - 1. Program Theory (or Change Theory)

 - 2. Types of evaluation

 - 3. Evaluating Health Equity

 - 4. Writing goals and objectives

 - 5. Writing a data gathering plan

 - 6. Rules of thumb for gathering data

 - 7. Standard data to gather for all events and tools

-- 8. Evaluating training for preparedness and response
+- 8. Evaluating training for readiness

 - 9. Writing learning objectives

 - 10. Pre- and post-tests

 - 11. Exercise evaluation

 - 12. Evaluating vendor product quality

 - 13. Roles and responsibilities

 - 14. Appendices